Historical Geographies of Internationalism, Environment and Health

 Image from: Report of the Conference of Empire Meteorologists, 1930, HMSO, London.

 This research explores how health and disease are effected by location, place, and networks.
 Spatial epidemiology reconstructs the transmission of disease, while geographies of health explore the cultural impacts and responses to disease and health risks.

-- Smallman-Raynor, Matthew, Cliff, Andrew D, and Heather Hooper, Atlas of Refugees, Internally Displaced Populations and Communicable Disease: Decoding Geographical Patterns and Processes since 1901 Oxford University Press, Oxford (in press).
+- Smallman-Raynor, M.R., Cliff, A.D., Hooper, H. (2018) Atlas of Refugees, Internally Displaced Populations, and Communicable Disease: Decoding Global Geographical Patterns and Processes since 1901.
+Oxford University Press

 Geographers have long worked with techniques developed in collaboration with the arts and humanities.
 This research uses these techniques to explore environmental change, and how geographers might react to our changing climate.